 The 8 Reasons Why Your Kitten is Hyper

 Cats are predators by nature, but they aren’t born knowing exactly what to do.
 Instinct drives their behavior as they grow, but there is still a learning curve for kittens to develop hunting skills.
 Even indoor kittens who may never need hunting skills will instinctively develop these skills, so finding toys for your kitten that simulate prey and develop hunting skills, like tunnels and balls, can be beneficial to its development.

 2. Social Development

 Kittens are young and full of energy!
-They love to run and play and sometimes, they just need to burn some of that energy off.
-Kittens and cats spend a lot of time sleeping, so during the hours they are awake they may act hyper to burn off the energy they just built up during their nap.
+They love to run and play and, sometimes, they just need to burn some of that energy off.
+Kittens and cats spend a lot of time sleeping, so during the hours they are awake, they may act hyper to burn off the energy they just built up during their slumber.

 Sometimes, your kitten may just want to play for no reason other than having fun.
 While play is often to develop different types of skills, watching kittens do flips and wrestle can be just as fun for you as it is for them.
 Kittens may choose favorite toys or activities, which is a strong indicator that some of their hyper behavior can just be for fun.

 At Excited Cats, we've admired Hepper for many years, and decided to take a controlling ownership interest so that we could benefit from the outstanding designs of this cool cat company!

 If you notice your kitten seems hyper frequently, they may be bored.
 Evaluate how much time you are spending playing with them as well as what types of toys they have.
 Interactive toys can be a great option to entertain your kitten when you’re trying to work from home or focus on other tasks.
 Providing new and different toys regularly for your kitten will also help keep it from getting bored.

 6. Fear and Anxiety